-Based on our present business plan, we expect our current cash and cash equivalents and our forecasted cash flows from operations to be sufficient to meet our foreseeable cash needs for at least the next 12 months.
+We believe that the proceeds of the Business Combination and related transactions, including the proceeds from the sale of the PIPE Shares and the Forward Purchase Shares, along with the rest of our current balance of cash and cash equivalents and our forecasted cash from operations, will be adequate to fund operations, manufacturing, research and development, administration as well as sales and marketing costs for at least the next 12 months.
 Our foreseeable cash needs, in addition to our recurring operating expenses, include our expected capital expenditures to support expansion of our infrastructure and workforce, leases for office space, and minimum contractual obligations.

 Our future capital requirements will depend on many factors, including our growth rate, the timing and extent of spending to support research and development efforts, the expansion of sales and marketing activities, the introduction of new and enhanced product and service offerings, and the cost of any future acquisitions of technology or businesses.
 In the event that additional financing is required from outside sources, we may be unable to raise the funds on acceptable terms, if at all.
+We may seek additional capital through equity and/or debt financings depending on market conditions.
+If we are required to raise additional funds by issuing equity securities, dilution to public shareholders would result.
+Any equity securities issued may also provide for rights, preferences or privileges senior to those of holders of our common stock.
+If we raise funds by issuing debt securities, such debt securities would have rights, preferences and privileges senior to those of holders of common stock.
+The terms of debt securities or borrowings could impose significant restrictions on our operations.
+The credit market and financial services industry have in the past, and may in the future, experience periods of uncertainty that could impact the availability and cost of equity and debt financing.